MPCStats/docs/docs/technical-details.md

 - During MPC, the balance is used as a private input, and a TLSNotary commitment is calculated and revealed alongside the stats result.
 - All parties verify the TLSNotary proof to ensure that the private input matches the commitment, providing input correctness.

-## Client Interface
+## Delegated MPC

 ![client-interface](./client-interface.png)

-In vanilla MPC, for data consumers to know the results from a computation, all data providers and consumers must stay online all the time, but that's not practical for
+Traditional MPC requires all participants (data providers and consumers) to be online simultaneously to exchange messages, which becomes impractical in real-world applications with many participants.
+To solve this, we use the [client interface](https://mp-spdz.readthedocs.io/en/latest/client-interface.html) feature to delegate the MPC computation to dedicated computation parties that remain online continuously.
+This allows data providers and consumers to go offline after submitting their data or queries.

 - Data Providers: Share masked balances with 3 computation parties via secret sharing.
 This allows them to go offline after providing their data.
-- Computation Parties: Perform MPC to compute the statistical result.
+- Computation Parties: Store the secret-shared data and perform MPC to compute the statistical result.
-- Data Consumers: Query results from the computation parties, ensuring asynchronous participation.
+- Data Consumers: Query results from the computation parties.

 ## Benchmarks